-This course inspired me to follow my instincts and use all innovative methods I like in one thematic unit.
-It gave me tools to inspire students and build environmental awareness which extends beyond the walls of the classroom.
-It also showed us that we can make a change together.
-Activism is something we should all strive to in order to improve our local communities.
-This course inspired me to do all of the things I am successfully doing now. 🙂
+This course inspired me to follow my instincts and use all the innovative methods in one thematic unit.
+It gave me tools to inspire students and build environmental awareness that extends beyond the classroom walls.
+It also showed us that we could make a change together.
+Activism is something we should all strive to improve in our local communities.
+This course inspired me to do all of the things I am successfully doing now. :)

 Have you ever participated in a course that you felt was life-changing and empowering?
 How has that influenced your practice and personal life?
 Would you consider becoming a National Geographic Certified Educator?
-Write in the comments, I would love to connect with like-minded educators!
+Write in the comments or the contact page.
+I would love to connect with like-minded educators!